hansbrough/question-tree/README.md

 * Question definitions json - defines the questions themselves as well as optional rules about order.
 * Graph.js and Questions.js - contain convenience methods for performing operations on the json data.
 * DecisionTree.js - provides information to your js application such as what's the next or previous question.
-* Quiz / Survey etc App files - Consumer of the above and files associated with the appearance and behavior of your Quiz. (these files are included here to give an example of how to use the DecisionTree)
+* Quiz / Survey etc App files - Consumer of the above and files associated with the appearance and behavior of your Quiz. (these files are included here to give an example of how to use the DecisionTree but you can substitute your own versions)

 ### Graph and Question Json Formatting examples